kostasx/JavaScript/Week4/MAKEME.md

 3. Make a `<ul>` with a `<li>` for each repository name (just like you did with the books in the previous assignment).
 4. It should only display the modules that are actually being used in the curriculum at the moment, you of course know which those are, but if you need a reminder you can find them in our [curriculum overview](https://github.com/SocialHackersCodeSchool/curriculum).
 5. Use CSS to divide the page in two columns.
 The left column will have a list of the names for repository.
 The right column should have the following information about each repository: the number of `stargazers`, the number of `watchers`, the number of `forks`, the `language` of the repository.
-6. place the `avatar_url` (logo) of our organization somewhere on a nice place in your page.
+6. place the `avatar_url` (logo) of our organization somewhere on a nice place in your page as an image.

 ## Step 3: Feedback